splitio/split-openfeature-provider-android/README.md

 ## Compatibility
 The Split OpenFeature Provider supports:
-- Android API Level 21 (Android 5.0 Lollipop) and higher
+- Android API Level 21 (Android 5.0 Lollipop) and higher.

 ## Getting started
 Below is a simple example that describes the instantiation of the Split Provider.
 Please see the [OpenFeature Documentation](https://docs.openfeature.dev/docs/reference/concepts/evaluation-api) for details on how to use the OpenFeature SDK.